corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 To extend node configuration beyond the properties defined in the `deployNodes` task use the `configFile` property with the path (relative or absolute) set to an additional configuration file.
 This file should follow the standard corda-configuration-file format, as per node.conf.
 The properties from this file will be appended to the generated node configuration.

+{{< note >}}
-Note, if you add a property already created by the ‘deployNodes’ task, both properties will be present in the file.
+If you add a property already created by the ‘deployNodes’ task, both properties will be present in the file.
+{{< /note >}}

 The path to the file can also be added while running the Gradle task via the `-PconfigFile` command line option.
 However, the same file will be applied to all nodes.

 Following the previous example `PartyB` node will have additional configuration options added from a file `none-b.conf`:

 ```groovy